Boomerang Distillation Enables Zero-Shot Model Size Interpolation: Experiments

 We also observe that the interpolated models achieve comparable performance to existing pretrained models.
 Despite the student model being trained on far fewer tokens than Pythia-2.8B and Llama-3.2-3B, \sys adaptively produces interpolated models of comparable size and performance without any additional training.
 Finally, in Appendices \ref{app:pythia_full_results} and \ref{app:llama_full_results}, we also find that interpolated models created with \sys using Pythia and Llama achieve comparable performance to distilled models.
 This demonstrates the universality of the boomerang distillation phenomenon across different model families. \looseness-1

 In Figure \ref{fig:distilled-comp}, we observe that the intermediate models at larger sizes underperform \sys models.
 We suspect that updating the weights of Qwen3-4B-Base on a presumably lower-quality corpus, such as The Pile, leads to catastrophic forgetting~\citep{french:cogsci99,kirkpatrick:pnas17}, which results in a drop in performance.
 This is a practical problem with open-weight models because we often do not have access to the original training corpus~\citep{jiang:arxiv23,yang2025qwen3}.
-Despite that, \sys can retain the benefits of the original model by patching its weights back into the student model.
-We show that such a drop in performance also occurs for intermediate distilled models for Llama-3.2-3B (Figure \ref{fig:llama-distilled-comp} in Appendix \ref{app:llama_full_results}), but not for intermediate models created by distilling Pythia-2.8B (Figure \ref{fig:pythia-distilled-comp} in Appendix \ref{app:pythia_full_results}) since it is trained on The Pile. \looseness-1
+We also show that such a drop in performance also occurs for intermediate distilled models for Llama-3.2-3B (Figure \ref{fig:llama-distilled-comp} in Appendix \ref{app:llama_full_results}).
+On the other hand, we find that intermediate models created by distilling Pythia-2.8B (Figure \ref{fig:pythia-distilled-comp} in Appendix \ref{app:pythia_full_results}) perform better than interpolated models since the Pythia models are trained on The Pile.
+These results suggest that \sys can retain the benefits of the original model, trained on a higher-quality corpus, by patching its weights back into the student model. \looseness-1